 Does penetrating damp cause mould?
 What is damp mould?

 Penetrating damp usually occurs on external walls.
 As mentioned, penetrating damp mainly appears because of a fault outside the home and could be more noticeable after a period of rainfall.
 If you are looking to identify a patch of penetrated damp, the affected area could look and feel damp to the touch or you could see running water.

 Mould growth occurs on condensation and as the penetrating damp walls become cold then condensation could form on this surface and this could cause mould growth.

-Q: Would you recommend any DIY penetrating damp solutions?
+Would you recommend any DIY penetrating damp solutions?

-working in property care, therefore we know the importance of accurate diagnosis.
-The mistake that many homeowners make is self-diagnosing and self-treating the area of damp on their property.
-If treatment is done on a wrong diagnosis of the damp problem this will not only cost more money and time but the damage could get worse.
+At Richardson and Starling, we have over 80 years’ experience working in property care, therefore we know the importance of accurate diagnosis.
+The mistake that many homeowners make is self-diagnosing and self-treatment of the area of damp affecting their property.
+If treatment is done on a wrong diagnosis of the damp problem this will not only cost more money and time, but the damage could get worse.